 In the previous sections, we presented models of semantic relatedness for the extraction of relations.
-Since the employed cosine similarity function of these models is relation-agnostic, that is, it only measures whether there is a relation between two entities but not which relation in particular, the question that naturally arises is: is it possible to predict specific given relations with a similar model?
+The employed cosine similarity function of these models is relation-agnostic, that is, it only measures whether there is a relation between two entities but not which relation in particular.
+The question that naturally arises is: Instead of using a single model that is agnostic to the relation, can we train a separate model for each relation in order to improve the extraction performance?
 In this section we try to answer this question by introducing a new model, based on supervised learning.